dbs-leipzig/gradoop/README.md

 and Flink&trade; libraries (i.e. Gelly, ML and Table).

 Gradoop is **work in progress** which means APIs may change.
-It is currently used as a proof of concept implementation and far from production ready.
+It is currently used as a proof of concept iterationStrategy and far from production ready.

 ##### Further Information